DegreeMaster of Science in Nurse Anesthesia (MSNA)

 5. Demonstrate professional responsibility, integrity, and accountability to their peers, interprofessional colleagues, and other health care stakeholders throughout the program and perianesthetic clinical experiences.

-No credit will be awarded to students for experiential learning.
+No credit awarded for experiential learning

 - “Shadowing" a nurse anesthetist for at least a day in the operating room prior to application and "shadowing" a student registered nurse anesthetist for a day is highly recommended to more fully understand the commitment involved in studying to become a nurse anesthetist